sertainty/Sertainty-Wrappers/NodeJS/README.md

 }
 ```

-#### Handle Errors
+#### Step 6: Handle Errors
-To check if there are any errors after each operation, we can use `uxpsys_hasError(IntPtr handle)` method.
+To check if there are any errors after each operation, we can use `uxpsys_hasError(handle)` method.
 It requires a handle as an input parameter.
-If the operation is file related, we need to pass a file handle, otherwies it will be a callStatusHandle.
+If the operation is file related, we need to pass a file handle, otherwies it will be a callStatusHandle or other type of hanlde.
 (Handle for getting status of an operation);

 ````javascript
 /* get call status handle */